-Yoga therapy is an integral part of the Cornerstone Healing Center addiction recovery model.
+Yoga is an integral part of the Cornerstone Healing Center addiction recovery model.
 Numerous studies have shown the benefits of yoga for a stronger mind-body connection.
 A recent review of the positive benefits of yoga for drug and alcohol addicts shows:

 - Yoga can reduce depression, anxiety and emotional suffering.

 - By forcing the mind and body to work together holistically, yoga practices can help alcoholics and addicts maintain sobriety.

 - Yoga reduces stress by improving respiratory systems, lowering blood pressure and decreasing heart rate.
 These effects are also useful in the recovery process.

 - Regular yoga practice can reduce the effects of physical pain variables and decrease emotional suffering.